Medic1111/PORTAL-ZONE-MY-PORTAL-v2/README.md

 - Random quote generation
 - Registration with hashed and salted password

-[STATUS]:
+> STATUS:

-- Development.
-Currently MVP
+> Development: Currently MVP

-[COMING_UP]:
+### COMINGUP:

-- Subscription, with integration of Stripe API for payment
+- [ ] Subscription, with integration of Stripe API for payment

-[COMPROMISES]:
+### COMPROMISES:

-- The current focus is to ensure all features are working properly, allowing little room to focus on design, particularly mobile
+> The current focus is to ensure all features are working properly, allowing little room to focus on design, particularly mobile